Reference

 The STAR method

-STAR is evaluated on behavioral questions only — questions about past experiences.
+STAR only applies to behavioral questions, the ones about past experiences.
 For forward-looking questions like "Why this school?" the Structure dimension uses logical organization and completeness instead.

 Set the scene briefly.
-Where were you, what was the context, and what made it significant enough to discuss?
-Keep it tight — this is the foundation, not the story.
+Where were you, what was the context, and what made it worth discussing?
+This is just setting the stakes.
+Keep to 2–3 sentences max.
+This is the foundation, not the story.

 Define your specific role or responsibility.
 What were you personally accountable for?
 This is what distinguishes your contribution from the team's.

 Describe the concrete steps you took.
 Use 'I' not 'we'.
-This is the heart of your answer — what you decided, built, or led, and why you made those choices.
+This is the heart of your answer: what you decided, built, or led, and why.

 State the outcome and quantify it if you can.
 Then close with what you learned or what you would do differently.
 That last part signals self-awareness.